 Communication barriers, social and cultural stigma, lack of accessibility of infrastructure, and the absence of effective social safety nets continue to prevent communities from accessing timely early warning and risk information.
 These obstacles disproportionately affect marginalized and minority groups, making it even more difficult for them to access and act on early warning information.
 These groups are often referred to as "last mile communities," as they are the farthest away, most difficult to reach, and/or the last to benefit from programs or services.

 To help address these gaps, the Global Disaster Preparedness Center, in collaboration with of the Risk-informed Early Action Partnership (REAP), launched a research grant program which aims to enhance literature on early warning early action and contribute to the expansion of the evidence base for more inclusive and people-centered approaches.
-Explore this page to learn more about the program.
+This research was funded with UK International Development from the UK government.

 Meet the researchers